Charleston to Savannah Day Trip

 If you’re not totally stuffed after lunch (and even if you are), a trip to City Market must be next on your list of must-do attractions.
 Established in the 1700s, this four-block open-air market offers plenty of shopping and classic Savannah charm.

 Keep walking along the waterfront on River Street.
 The cobblestone walkways line old cotton warehouses and make for a peaceful spot to walk off all those grits and biscuits.
 Along the way, you’ll pass by antique shops and art galleries.

 Our last stop on the Charleston to Savannah day trip is the American Prohibition Museum.

 Learn about the history of prohibition at the APM.
 You’ll discover the historic events that propelled prohibition into existence (and the events that lead to its demise).
 If you’re not driving, head to the speakeasy for a prohibition-themed cocktail before you make your way back to Charleston.

 On your way out of town, make sure to stop at the Bonaventure Cemetery.
 You’ll recognize it as the cemetery from the novel “Midnight in the Garden of Good and Evil.”
 Yet you won’t find the famous bird girl statue that was featured on the book jacket here anymore; it was moved after tourists began flocking here for photos.

 Don’t want to go it alone?
-Walks of Charleston can take you and your small group to Savannah for the day!
-Book a full day private tour with one of our experienced guides, and we can customize your day trip to Savannah for you, based on your preferences.
+Take a Savannah day trip from Charleston with Walks of Charleston.
+We can take you and your small group to Savannah for the day!
+Book a full-day private tour with one of our experienced guides, and we can customize your day trip to Savannah for you, based on your preferences.